-We often dispense prefabricated finger and wrist splints in the office for convenience.
-We also supply various ankle splints and boots for the treatment of fractures and to our surgery patients.
-We have examined many orthotic manufacturers and selected the items of the highest quality and that we find best for our patient treatment protocols.
+We also will prescribe prefabricated orthotics not in our supply as needed.
+We have examined many orthotic manufacturers and selected the items of the highest quality that best support our patient treatment protocols.
 We do not have any financial interest in these companies.

 If a custom orthosis is prescribed, you will be given a prescription for the orthosis, including your diagnosis and the exact details for manufacture of the orthosis.
 We will also include the suggested manufacturer for the orthosis.
-We highly recommend that our patients have their orthotics made by these manufacturers.
+We highly recommend that our patients have their orthotics made by these suggested manufacturers.
 They will take an impression or mold of your upper extremity or lower extremity and then fabricate the custom orthosis.
-After completion they will also instruct you on its use and make any necessary adjustments or trimming.
+After completion, they will also instruct you on its use and make any necessary adjustments or trimming.

 Fabricating orthoses is still very much an art as well as a science.
 We can supply you with the same prescription, send you to 10 different manufacturers, and have you come back with 10 very different orthoses!
 For that reason, we deal with a small number of manufacturers that are used to our custom designs.
 This is to ensure quality assurance and higher levels of patient service.

 Unfortunately, when patients return to us with orthoses made at manufacturers “closer to me” or “in my insurance plan”, they are frequently the wrong type of device or are incorrectly made.
 There are also usually no refunds for these orthoses, and the patient is then required to spend an additional amount for their correct orthoses.

 Additional details about commonly prescribed orthotics can be found below: